About the Handbook

 The Handbook is proudly published by Australia's lead authority on asthma, the National Asthma Council Australia.

 First published in 1990, initially as the Asthma Management Plan and then as the Asthma Management Handbook, the Handbook was one of the first Australian guidelines addressing the diagnosis and management of a chronic condition.
-Throughout its seven editions, the Handbook has set the standard for best-practice asthma management in Australia by being comprehensive and user-friendly, and emphasising a team approach to asthma care.
-This edition brings a new name – the Australian Asthma Handbook – but the same commitment to practical advice for primary care health professionals.
+Throughout its eight editions, the Handbook has set the standard for best-practice asthma management in Australia by being comprehensive and user-friendly, and emphasising a team approach to asthma care.
+This edition continues the new name – the Australian Asthma Handbook – and the same commitment to practical advice for primary care health professionals.

 In this section